"Any society that would give up a little liberty to gain a little security, will deserve neither and lose both."Benjamin Franklin (1706-1790)

 new set of challenges, skills and interests and a great office located on the

 Inner Harbor, so my day always includes a view of the water.
-While

 Since coming to Baltimore, I have developed many interests other than Astronomy.
 One avocation is sailing and working on traditionally rigged schooners as a deck hand.
 Linda, my second wife, had the greatest effect on developing this interest for me, though we have now parted ways and I wish her well in her future travels - fare winds.
 One of my favorite parts of the job is doing the things that a "Bosun" would do.
 Some of these things include checking the ropes and blocks for wear and repairing them as required.
 This activity often requires the bosun to climb the rigging in order to check things out and actually do the work while aloft.
 It is a chance for me to spend time high above the deck, and alone against the skies.
-You can also visit the web site for "Farewell".
-Or visit a Gallery of photo's from recent events.

 Another major hobby of mine is genealogy.
 I think one of the most important reasons for me to pursue this interest is that I grew up one thousand or more miles away from all of my grandparents, aunts, uncles and cousins.
 As a result I never had a real opportunity to get to know any of them very well.
 After my father started writing about his life and origins, I began to understand how important it is to know something about who your parents are, and how their lives were affected.
 Not just by their present choices and decisions but also by their parents, siblings and environment.